Louis Lobong Lojore

-Louis Lobong Lojore is a South Sudanese Politician and a military governor in the rank of lieutenant general in the South Sudan People's Defence Forces (SSPDF) and the current governor of Eastern Equatoria State in South Sudan.
+Louis Lobong Lojore is a South Sudanese politician and a military governor in the rank of lieutenant general in the South Sudan People's Defence Forces (SSPDF) and the current governor of Eastern Equatoria State in South Sudan.
 He was the governor of Eastern Equatoria state from 2010 to 2015, governor of Kapoeta State from 2015 to 2020, and has been the governor of the recreated Eastern Equatoria state since 29 June 2020.
 Lobong is the longest serving governor in South Sudan.

 Early life

 Louis Lobong Lojore was born between 1962 and 1965.

-He belongs to the Toposa which is one of the largest ethnic group of Eastern Equatoria State, and is from Kapoeta south County.
+He belongs to the Toposa, which is one of the largest ethnic groups of Eastern Equatoria State, and is from Kapoeta south County.

 Lojore became a brigadier general in the SPLA during the Second Sudanese Civil War (1983–2005).

 He was also secretary of the Southern Sudan Relief and Rehabilitation Agency (SSRRA) for Greater Kapoeta, Commissioner for greater Kapoeta and deputy governor for greater Equatoria.

 When the civil war ended, Lobong was appointed Chief of the National Intelligence and Security Service for the Southern Sector of South Sudan.
 He was the SPLM State Chairman for Eastern Equatoria.

-In 2005 he was a candidate for governorship of Eastern Equatoria State, but Aloisio Emor Ojetuk was elected.
+In 2005, he was a candidate for governorship of Eastern Equatoria State, but Aloisio Emor Ojetuk was elected.
 It was said that Lobong failed to gain support for his candidacy from the chiefs in the State Conference in Chukudum in June 2005 due to dissatisfaction over his failure to prevent Toposa of Namorunyang from raiding and destabilizing the Lauro and Lotukei areas of Budi County.

 Lobong was appointed chairman of the Southern Sudan Peace Commission.

 In October 2009, responding to the recent wave of ethnic violence, Lobong called for the government to take harsh measures to deter others from causing problems.